jvgrace007/jvgrace007/README.md

 ##👋 Hi, I’m Jorge

-Entry-level IT & cybersecurity professional with a B.S. in Information Technology and CompTIA Security+.
+IT professional with a Bachelor’s in Information Technology and CompTIA Security+, focused on system administration and defensive security.

-Currently focused on building hands-on labs and projects in:
+I’m actively developing hands-on experience through home labs and documented projects covering:
-- System administration
+- Windows/Linux administration
-- Security monitoring
+- Logging, monitoring, and alert investigation
-- SOC fundamentals
+- Entry-level SOC workflows

-This profile is where I document my learning and technical growth.
+My goal is to transition into a SOC Analyst or Junior Systems Administrator role.
 <!--
 **jvgrace007/jvgrace007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.